 - President, Hillcrest Community Civic Association

-A native Washingtonian, Karen graduated from Ballou Senior High School and graduated with a BS in Elementary Special Education from George Washington University.
+A native Washingtonian, Karen graduated from Ballou Senior High School and earned a Bachelor of Science degree in elementary special education from George Washington University.